Learning to Generate Unit Test via Adversarial Reinforcement Learning: Experiments

-\paragraph{Unit test fidelity} Figure~\ref{fig:consistency_gt_ut} shows the fidelity of the unit tests generated by several baselines, which is measured by Spearman's correlation between code scores evaluated by ground-truth unit tests and generated unit tests.
-Qwen3-4B trained via \metabbr achieves Spearman's correlation of 0.741, which is the highest fidelity, even outperforming GPT-4.1.
-Interestingly, while SFT with $\mathcal{D}_\text{UT}$ showed remarkable gain in best-of-N improvement compared to base model, we found that it results in marginal gain compared to the base model in terms of unit test fidelity.
-This is likely because SFT with $\mathcal{D}_\text{UT}$ trains the LLM to generate unit tests without step-by-step reasoning, making it difficult for the model to produce a logically structured set of test cases (i.e., ranging from basic cases to highly discriminative edge cases), which is essential for achieving high unit test fidelity.
+Figure~\ref{fig:consistency_gt_ut} presents the fidelity of unit tests generated by Qwen3-4B trained with \metabbr, compared against several baselines.
+Qwen3-14B and Qwen3-4B trained with \metabbr achieves a Spearman’s correlation of 0.827 and 0.794, where Qwen3-14B trained via \metabbr outperforms GPT-4.1, demonstrating the effectiveness of \metabbr in training LLMs to generate unit tests that induce code evaluations consistent with the GT unit tests.
+Interestingly, while SFT with $\mathcal{D}_\text{UT}$ provides substantial gains in best-of-$N$ improvement relative to the base Qwen3-4B, it yields only marginal improvements in unit test fidelity.
+We conjecture that this is because SFT with $\mathcal{D}_\text{UT}$ trains the LLM to generate unit tests without step-by-step reasoning, making it difficult for the model to produce logically structured test suites (i.e., ranging from basic test cases to highly discriminative edge cases), which are essential for achieving high unit test fidelity.

-\paragraph{Comparison to CURE} For a fair comparison to the CURE, we follow a training setup consistent with CURE, except for the training data format.
-Both methods use Qwen2.5-7B-Instruct as the base model and 4.5K programming tasks from the CodeContests dataset for training, but \metabbr trains LLM using instruction–code pairs, while CURE trains LLM using instruction–unit test pairs, stemming from different assumptions about the available training data.
-Table~\ref{tab:best_of_n_fair_cure} and Figure~\ref{fig:consistency_cure} show the best-of-N improvement and consistency with ground-truth unit tests of \metabbr, compared against CURE.
-We observe that \metabbr achieves best-of-N code accuracy of 14.1\% and 15.9\% for Qwen3-8B code generator and Qwen3-14B code generator, respectively, which is 4.4\% and 3.2\% higher than CURE.
-Moreover, Qwen2.5-7B-Instruct trained with \metabbr achieves the unit test fidelity of 0.593, surpassing the same model trained by CURE.